Identity and access management in Amazon Redshift

 IAM roles

 An IAM role is an identity within your Amazon Web Services account that has specific permissions.
 It is similar to an IAM user, but is not associated with a specific person.
-You can temporarily assume an IAM role in the Amazon Web Services Management Console by switching roles.
+To temporarily assume an IAM role in the Amazon Web Services Management Console, you can switch from a user to an IAM role (console).
 You can assume a role by calling an Amazon CLI or Amazon API operation or by using a custom URL.
-For more information about methods for using roles, see Using IAM roles in the IAM User Guide.
+For more information about methods for using roles, see Methods to assume a role in the IAM User Guide.

 IAM roles with temporary credentials are useful in the following situations:

-• Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
+Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
 When a federated identity authenticates, the identity is associated with the role and is granted the permissions that are defined by the role.
-For information about roles for federation, see Creating a role for a third-party Identity Provider in the IAM User Guide.
+For information about roles for federation, see Create a role for a third-party identity provider (federation) in the IAM User Guide.

-• Cross-account access – You can use an IAM role to allow someone (a trusted principal) in a different account to access resources in your account.
+Cross-account access – You can use an IAM role to allow someone (a trusted principal) in a different account to access resources in your account.
 Roles are the primary way to grant cross-account access.
-However, with some Amazon Web Services, you can attach a policy directly to a resource (instead of using a role as a proxy).
-To learn the difference between roles and resource-based policies for cross-account access, see How IAM roles differ from resource-based policies in the IAM User Guide.
+However, with some Amazon Web Services services, you can attach a policy directly to a resource (instead of using a role as a proxy).
+To learn the difference between roles and resource-based policies for cross-account access, see Cross account resource access in IAM in the IAM User Guide.

-• Cross-service access – Some Amazon Web Services use features in other Amazon Web Services.
+Cross-service access – Some Amazon Web Services services use features in other Amazon Web Services services.
 For example, when you make a call in a service, it's common for that service to run applications in Amazon EC2 or store objects in Amazon S3.
 A service might do this using the calling principal's permissions, using a service role, or using a service-linked role.

-• Forward access sessions (FAS) – When you use an IAM user or role to perform actions in Amazon, you are considered a principal.
+Forward access sessions (FAS) – When you use an IAM user or role to perform actions in Amazon, you are considered a principal.
 When you use some services, you might perform an action that then initiates another action in a different service.
-FAS uses the permissions of the principal calling an Amazon Web Service, combined with the requesting Amazon Web Service to make requests to downstream services.
-FAS requests are only made when a service receives a request that requires interactions with other Amazon Web Services or resources to complete.
+FAS uses the permissions of the principal calling an Amazon Web Services service, combined with the requesting Amazon Web Services service to make requests to downstream services.
+FAS requests are only made when a service receives a request that requires interactions with other Amazon Web Services services or resources to complete.
 In this case, you must have permissions to perform both actions.
 For policy details when making FAS requests, see Forward access sessions.

-• Service role – A service role is an IAM role that a service assumes to perform actions on your behalf.
+Service role – A service role is an IAM role that a service assumes to perform actions on your behalf.
 An IAM administrator can create, modify, and delete a service role from within IAM.
-For more information, see Creating a role to delegate permissions to an Amazon Web Service in the IAM User Guide.
+For more information, see Create a role to delegate permissions to an Amazon Web Services service in the IAM User Guide.

-• Service-linked role – A service-linked role is a type of service role that is linked to an Amazon Web Service.
+Service-linked role – A service-linked role is a type of service role that is linked to an Amazon Web Services service.
 The service can assume the role to perform an action on your behalf.
 Service-linked roles appear in your Amazon Web Services account and are owned by the service.
 An IAM administrator can view, but not edit the permissions for service-linked roles.

 Access control